The contraceptive injection contains a progestogen hormone. It has been used since the 1960s and is used worldwide. It is very effective.

 - It does not interfere with sex.

-- It can be used by some women who cannot take the combined pill.
+- It can be used by many of the women who cannot take the combined pill.

 - It may reduce the chances of getting cancer of the ovary or cancer of the womb (endometrial cancer)